Ayurvedic Detoxification: How to Cleanse Safely

-If the stool is very dry or slow, try adding more ghee to the diet and drink Herbal Water for Constipation.
-Add spices to your food, using the Herbal Spice Mixture for Slow Bowel Movement.
+If the stool is very dry or slow, try adding more ghee to the diet and drink Herbal Water for Constipation (see recipe below).
+Add spices to your food, using the Herbal Spice Mixture for Slow Bowel Movement (see below).
 This will also support digestion and liver function.
-Eat foods with more soft fibers such as oatmeal, tender leafy greens, summer squashes, and cooked or soaked prunes and figs. Avoid a Vata-aggravating diet or drying diet, and avoid drying foods such as crackers, dried cereal, raw foods and any foods that are trying for the bowel.
-Take Herbal Cleanse, Digest Tone or Psyllium Seed Husk (take one t. soaked in one cup of warm water before bed) to scrub out the bowel.
+Eat foods with more soft fibers such as oatmeal, tender leafy greens, summer squashes, and cooked or soaked prunes and figs. Avoid a Vata-aggravating diet or drying diet, and avoid drying foods such as crackers, dried cereal, raw foods and any foods that are drying for the bowel.
+Take Herbal Cleanse, Organic Digest Tone or psyllium seed husks (take one teaspoon soaked in one cup of warm water before bed) to scrub out the bowel.

 2. Detoxifying the Urine